 Typical car accident settlement amounts tend to grow larger in correlation with the severity of injuries caused in a given accident.
 Victims who suffer major spinal or brain injuries are likely to receive larger settlements than those who suffered a minor case of whiplash, for example, because the settlement is intended to cover medical expenses.
 In the same vein, victims who sustain permanent, life-altering disabilities, disfigurements, or other impairments may be able to seek compensation for future financial losses and chronic pain and suffering.

 Your car accident settlement amount will also depend on where your accident took place.
 Every state has unique laws related to insurance coverage, traffic laws, and liability, and Maryland, Virginia, and Washington, D.C. each have some unusual wrinkles when compared to other states.

-Maryland, Virginia and Washington, D.C. are “at-fault” states, which means you can pursue a claim against another driver for causing a car accident.
-Furthermore, Maryland, Virginia, and Washington, D.C. all follow the doctrine of contributory negligence, and these state laws can have a major impact on car accident settlement amounts.
-Unless you can prove the other driver is 100% at fault for your accident, and your actions played no role in the crash, then you most likely cannot seek compensation from them.
+Maryland and Virginia are “at-fault” states, which means you can pursue a claim against another driver for causing a car accident.
+Furthermore, Maryland and Virginia follow the doctrine of contributory negligence, and these state laws can have a major impact on car accident settlement amounts.
+Unless you can prove the other driver is 100% at fault for your accident, and your actions played no role in the crash, you most likely cannot seek compensation from them.